 Grants for Kellogg Faculty Fellows

-The Kellogg Institute provides funding for an array of faculty initiatives, including research projects, working groups, residential fellowships, and research conferences and workshops.
+The Kellogg Institute provides funding for an array of faculty initiatives, including research projects, working groups, and research conferences and workshops.

 Proposals are evaluated four times per academic year by a faculty Grants Committee.